 How do they compare?

 Huntress built a genuinely strong 24/7 SOC and real detection-and-response engine.
-It's also six separately-billed products — EDR, ITDR, SIEM, awareness training, and posture modules — sold mostly through an MSP, not a single managed program covering the whole surface a regulated SMB needs.
+It's also six separately-billed products — EDR, ITDR, SIEM, awareness training, and posture modules — sold mostly through an MSP relationship that sits between you and the vendor, not a single managed program your own team can evaluate and run directly across the whole surface a regulated business needs.

-30 minutes · nothing to install · you keep the assessment either way
+30 minutes · nothing to install · get the assessment free

 Huntress's 24/7 human-led detection and response is a genuine strength — that's not in dispute.
 The gap is scope: Managed EDR, ITDR, SIEM, and Security Awareness Training are priced and sold as separate products, mostly through an MSP relationship you don't control directly.